The Medium Discourses

 16. The Kālāmas

-1. Thus I have heard:[1] One time, the Buddha traveled to the country of the Kālāmas accompanied by a large assembly of monks.
+1. Thus I have heard:[1] One time, the Buddha traveled to the country of the Kālāmas accompanied by a great assembly of monks.
 He went to the town of *Keśaputra and stayed in a rosewood grove north of it.
 [2]

 The Doubt of the Kālāmas